openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

                              'type': 'accuracy'}}
 ```

-An instance of this interface should be passed to `IEEngine` object responsible for model inference.
+An instance of the `Metric` implementation should be passed to `IEEngine` object responsible for model inference.

 ```
 metric = UserMetric()